pikelet-lang/pikelet/book/src/appendix/design.md

 better to build a verified implementation in Coq/Agda/Lean/Idris/something else.
 That way we can actually start proving some of the claims we desire to make about our system.
-A concern could be that we go too far down the route of implementation (as was done with Rust), and it would be extremely challenging to then form a solid specification for what we are building.
+A concern could be that we go too far down the route of implementation and it would be extremely challenging to then form a solid specification for what we are building.
 On the other hand, as always, the downside of a verified implementation is that it could take a prohibitive amount of time to complete.

 ## Inspiration